...

 Self-Study and Rankings

-Self-study skills are heavily emphasized in German higher education, as a substantial portion of the curriculum entails independent learning.
-As for rankings, about 35 German higher education institutions appear in the annual lists of the top 500 universities worldwide.
+Self-study skills are paid much attention in German higher education, as a significant part of the program stipulates independent learning.
+As for rankings, about 35 German higher education institutions occupy high positions in the annual lists of the top 500 universities worldwide.

 Universities and Their Specializations